 After applying the filter, we can see all the problematic hosts and start to analyze them one by one.
 The hosts with the maximum number of outages should be analyzed first, so we can sort the displayed data by the Outages column and click on the host displayed at the top to open its statistics.

 To analyze the host statistics, first we need to know when the outages happened.
-Therefore, we can open the State Intervals tab.
+Therefore, we can scroll down to the Intervals table and switch it to display state intervals.
 It shows a list of host state intervals detected during yesterday, but we need to analyze the Down intervals only, so a corresponding filter should be applied.
 As a result, we can only see the Down intervals and their start and end time and duration.
 We can sort the displayed data by duration to display the longest outages at the top of the list Pic 6.

 The latency, uptime, state and quality charts in Statistics show aggregate metrics.
 In particular, when we check the statistics for yesterday, the displayed data is aggregated by hours.
 It helps you to identify the hour when the problem happened and drill-down to see detailed information for this hour.
-For example, on the State & Quality tab, we can see a chart with hourly quality values, so we can easily find the hour when the quality was Bad.
+For example, the State & Quality chart displays hourly quality values, so we can easily find the hour when the quality was Bad.
 It is possible to click on this chart value for the program to open Timeline for the selected hour, so that you can see all the ping results during that hour.